 - very few obese people (I can count the amount of overweight/obese people I saw on 1 hand!)

-- less variety in food (all grocery stores pretty much had the exact same products and food…same with restaurants!)
+- less variety in food (all grocery stores pretty much had the same products and food…same with restaurants!)

-If you see me out in Buffalo for the next couple weeks, I apologize in advance for saying “ola” or “gracias”…both have become total habits now!
+If you see me out in Buffalo for the next couple of weeks, I apologize in advance for saying “ola” or “gracias”…both have become total habits now!
 But don’t worry, that’s pretty much the extent of my Spanish.

 And how awesome is this?
 My parents were so inspired by my journey that they want to do their own pilgrimage next year!
-We’re thinking of doing the Camino Finisterre, but backwards and ending in Santiago.
+We’re thinking of doing the Camino Finisterre, but backward and ending in Santiago.
 I’m holding them to it! 😉

-For more pictures and details from my individual days on the trail, head to my Instagram and search the hashtag #HealthyHelperTravels to see all the posts!
+For more pictures and details from my days on the trail, head to my Instagram and search the hashtag #HealthyHelperTravels to see all the posts!

 Do you have any questions for me about my trip?

-Have you ever been on a ‘life changing’ trip before?
+Have you ever been on a ‘life-changing’ trip before?

 Would you ever go on a backpacking trip like this?

-If you’re interested in learning more about the Camino, I highly suggest the movie, The Way!
+If you’re interested in learning more about the Camino, I highly suggest the movie The Way!

 Wow that sounds like you had an amazing time.